InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 * Inputs:
     * Pathways Workbook
     * Country shp file
-    * outcomes_vulnerability dataframe
+    * outcomes_vulnerability_class dataframe
 * Outputs:
     * {x}_segment_profile_plots.pdf (where x is Segmentation strata)

 ### Segment typing tool

-In this phase we use statistical methods to identify a parsimonious set of Vulnerability Factors that determine segment membership.
+In this phase we use statistical methods to identify a parsimonious set of Vulnerability variables that determine segment membership.
 The overarching goal for this phase is to develop the inputs for a questionnaire tool that can be used to classify out-of-sample women.

+* Inputs:
+    * Pathways Workbook
+    * outcomes_vulnerability_class dataframe
+* Outputs:
+    * typing_tool_outputs_{x}.pdf (where x is Segmentation strata)

 ## Pathways Segmentation analysis walkthrough